 It is one of the most commonly used and popular dietary supplements.
 It is most often used for muscle building and with high-intensity exercise.

-Also, creatine is one of the most tested performance enhancing supplements for runners.
-The most common and well-researched supplemental form of creatine is Creatine Monohydrate.
+Also, creatine for runners is one of the most tested performance-enhancing supplements for runners.
+The most common and well-researched supplemental form of creatine is creatine Monohydrate.
+Some differences of BCAAs vs creatine here.

 When first beginning to take a creatine supplement, you may start out with a “loading” phase.
 That is, taking a higher dosage for a few days to get creatine stored up in the muscles before transitioning to a “maintenance” phase.